Stewart Farrar: Communism, the army and journalism: 1937–1957

 Returning to Britain, Farrar immersed himself in propagating communism, joining the Communist Party of Great Britain, and working for the communist tabloid, the Daily Worker.
 In 1939, he fell in love with and married Jean Clarke, a fellow communist.

 When war broke out against Nazi Germany in 1939, he immediately volunteered for the British army, feeling that he could put his military training to good use to fight against fascism.
 Instead of being sent abroad to fight, he was stationed in Britain, where he was set to work training new recruits in various combat techniques, and as such was stationed at a variety of different barracks.
 In 1940 he was stationed at Whitstable, though soon moved to Ashford, and the following year, his first son, Tony, was born.
 He was subsequently moved to Pembrokeshire in Wales, where he began having an affair with his secretary.
-Soon after this he divorced his wife, who likewise was also having an affair.
+Soon after this he divorced his wife, who was also having an affair.
 Meanwhile, his war work largely involved working as an instructor in Anti-aircraft gunnery during World War II.
 He also wrote an instruction manual for a Bofors gun.

 In 1945, he remarried, this time to a woman named Jean Mackinlay who was a lance-corporal in the Auxiliary Territorial Service.
 She would later provide him with his second child, Andy, just after Farrar himself was demobbed from the army in 1946, following the defeat of Germany.
 He was subsequently stationed in Berlin, where he worked as a civilian officer for the Allied Control Commission for Germany, and where, being separated from his second wife, he began to have an affair with his personal assistant, Hilke Carstens, a woman who would be described by Farrar's biographer Elizabeth Guerra as "the love of his life and the woman who was to haunt his memories for years to come."
 Despite his love for Hilke, who would die of food poisoning only a few years later, Farrar returned to England, where with his wife and son, he moved to Bedford, where she would bear him a second child, a daughter named Lindsay, in 1948.